simontreanor/FunStripe/README.md

 ## Latest updates

+2023-10-13: version 0.10.1 makes some minor tweaks to normalise the folder structure.

 2023-10-11: version 0.10.0 fixes an issue with form serialisation that meant that JsonField names were only applied to the top level elements.
 It also tidies the code up a little.

 2023-08-29: version 0.9.3 updates the Stripe API from version 2022-11-15 to 2023-08-16, which contains some breaking changes.
 See the [Stripe API changelog](https://stripe.com/docs/upgrades#api-changelog) for details.
 It also updates the package dependencies for FSharp.Core and FSharp.Data to 6.0.7 and 6.2.0 respectively.